TheMisterPin/movie-hub/README.md

 Frontend crafted with care for sleek design and intuitive user experience, backed by a robust and responsive server.

+## Functionality Overview 🛠️

+- 🎥 **Movie and Genre State Management**
+  - Manages the state of movies and genres, including selection and fetching of data.

+- 🔍 **Dynamic Data Fetching**
+  - Provides functions to fetch movies, genres, movies by genre, and movies by title.

+- 🔄 **CRUD Operations**
+  - Supports Create, Read, Update, and Delete operations for movies.

+- 🌐 **Server Interaction**
+  - Communicates with the MovieHub Server using Axios for data retrieval and manipulation.

+- ⚛️ **React Context and Hooks**
+  - Utilizes React Context for state management and custom hooks for easy access to context data.

 ## Contribute 🤝

 Join us in enhancing the Movie Hub experience.
 Your feedback and contributions are invaluable.

 ---

-🌟 Dive into the world of movies with Movie Hub and shape the future of streaming! 🌟
+🌟 Dive into the world of movies with Movie Hub and pickyour next movie! 🌟

 ---